DrYurets/armada/wp-content/plugins/photo-gallery/readme.txt

 To enable the feature of adding Media Library images, go to Photo Gallery > Options > Global Options and set Import from Media Library option to Yes.
 After that you will be able to import photos from Media Library to Photo Gallery.

 == Changelog ==

+= 1.3.68 =
+* Fixed: Import from media library for large amount images.

 = 1.3.67 =
 * Fixed: Security issue